ratchetio/django-ratchet/README.rst

-django_ratchet - Django notifier for Ratchet.io_
+django-ratchet - Django notifier for Ratchet.io_
 ================================================

-django_ratchet is a simple middleware for reporting errors from Django apps to Ratchet.io_.
+django-ratchet is a simple middleware for reporting errors from Django apps to Ratchet.io_.

 Requirements
 ------------
-django_ratchet requires:
+django-ratchet requires:

 - Python 2.6 or 2.7
 - Django 1.4+